Sarnath: Etymology

-The name Sarnath derives from the Sanskrit word (or Sārangnāth in Pali), which translates to 'Lord of the Deer' in English.
-The name refers to an ancient Buddhist legend, in which the Bodhisattva was a deer and offered his life to a king instead of the doe the king was planning to kill.

-The king was so moved that he created the park as a deer sanctuary.
+The name Sarnath derives from the Sanskrit word (or Sārangnāth in Pali), which translates into English as 'Lord of the Deer.'
+This name refers to an ancient Buddhist legend, in which Siddhartha Bodhisattva had previously incarnated as a deer.
+He offered his life in exchange for the life of a doe that a king was planning to kill.
+The king was so moved by the deer's offering of self-sacrifice that he created a deer sanctuary.
 The term for deer park is in Sanskrit, or Miga-dāya in Pali.

 Isipatana is another name used to refer to Sarnath in Pali, the language of the Pali Canon.
 This name corresponds to in Sanskrit.

 The terms isi (Pali) and (Sanskrit) refer to an accomplished and enlightened person.
 Isipatana and therefore translate to "the place where holy men descended", or "the hill of the fallen sages".

 History

 5th century BCE – 6th century CE

 Buddhism flourished in Sarnath during the second urbanisation, c.
 600– 200 BCE, from the time of the Mahajanapadas through the Nanda Empire and Maurya Empire periods, in part because of patronage from kings and wealthy merchants based in Varanasi.
-By the 3rd century CE, Sarnath had become an important centre for the Sammatiya school of Buddhism, one of the early Buddhist schools, as well as for art and architecture.
+By the 3rd century CE, Sarnath had become an important centre for the Sammatiya, one of the early Buddhist schools, as well as for art and architecture.

-However, the presence of images of Heruka and Tara indicate that Vajrayana Buddhism was also practised there.
-Images of Hindu deities such as Shiva and Brahma were also found at the site, while a Jain temple was located very close to the Dhamek Stupa.
+The presence of Heruka and Tara images in Sarnath indicate that the later school of Vajrayana was also practised there.
+Hindu images of Shiva and Brahma were present, while a Jain temple was located very close to the Dhamek Stupa.

-Buddhism further expanded in India during the Gupta (4th to 6th centuries) period.
-Faxian was a Chinese Buddhist monk who travelled extensively throughout northern India from 400 to 411 CE.
+By the time of the Gupta Empire (4th to 6th centuries), Buddhism had expanded beyond India via the Silk Road.
+Faxian was a Buddhist monk from Jin China (Zhōngguó, 中国) who travelled extensively throughout northern India from 400 to 411 CE.
 In his description of Sarnath, he mentioned seeing four large towers and two viharas with monks residing in them.

 6th – 8th centuries CE

-The influence of Buddhism continued to grow during the Later Gupta (6th–8th centuries).
+Buddhism continued to grow during the Later Gupta period.
 When Xuanzang visited Sarnath around 640 CE, he reported seeing hundreds of small shrines and votive stupas, and a vihara some 61 m in height containing a large statue of the Buddha.
-Xuanzang also wrote that "There are about 1500 priests here, who study the Little Vehicle according to the Sammatiya school.
-In his writings, Xuanzang mentioned a pillar constructed by Ashoka near a stupa that marked the location where the Buddha set the wheel of the law in motion.
+Xuanzang also wrote that "There are about 1500 priests here, who study the Little Vehicle according to the Sammatiya school".
+Xuanzang mentions a pillar constructed by Ashoka near a stupa that marked the location where the Buddha set the Wheel of the Law in motion.